johnbrc/MPD-Distribution/EN/MPD-FH/MPD-FH.md

 Maize Plant Discipleship is principally a *learning*, rather than a teaching resource.
 Learning depends on many factors, in addition to the presentation of topical information, most of which relate to the student, rather than the teacher and teaching.
 Such factors include desire, temperament, experience, talent, time, energy, environment and so forth.
 The decision to learn something new must therefore always begin with the student themselves.

-Accordingly, discipleship should be recognised as a form of learning that is *called out* of students or disciples, under the guidance and direction of a facilitator, mentor, educator or teacher.
+Accordingly, discipleship should be recognised as a type of learning that is *called out* of students or disciples, under the guidance and direction of a facilitator, mentor, educator or teacher.
 People in those roles come alongside *motivated learners* to assist, encourage, facilitate and call out the learning taking place within those being discipled.

 ## Facilitating Maize Plant Discipleship Learning Groups ##